Sanix-Darker/sql-to-snow/README.md

 # SQL-query To SnowFlake-query

-This is a dump project i wrote just to not have to learn again the SnowFlake based DDL synthax, am not the author of the function inside `./utils.py`, [tamiroze](https://gist.github.com/tamiroze/dc0bdd596ed2c6b70fe921061401e739) is !
+This is a dump project i wrote just to not have to learn again the SnowFlake based DDL synthax, am not the author of the function inside `./app/utils.py`, [tamiroze](https://gist.github.com/tamiroze/dc0bdd596ed2c6b70fe921061401e739) is !

 But like you have probably noticed, his version need to be run on a terminal with sql queries insides sql files...

-boring.... so i wrapped everything inside a basic flask UI application, and i added some coul stuffs !
+Not what i really wanted... so i wrapped everything inside a basic flask UI application, and i added some coul stuffs !

 That's all, yeah, nothing special.